plunder707/Aithera/README.md

 Harnessing AI for Asset Creation and World Building 🤖 Aitheria plans to utilize two AI models, BLOOM and ChatGPT-2, to create a rich and dynamic game world.
 BLOOM, with its cultural and linguistic expertise, is envisioned to create deep characters, engaging storylines, and a rich game world.
 ChatGPT-2, known for its ability to generate human-like text, is planned to be used to balance the game mechanics and orchestrate the player-driven economy.

-For example, when creating a character, BLOOM is envisioned to generate a background story and characteristics, while ChatGPT-2 ensures that the character's abilities are balanced.
-Similarly, BLOOM can create detailed and culturally rich environments, while ChatGPT-2 adds realism and ensures that the environments are balanced in terms of resources and challenges.

 Getting Involved 🚀
 As Aitheria is in the early stages of development, contributions and ideas are welcome!
 Whether you're a developer, a writer, a designer, or an enthusiast, your input can help shape the world of Aitheria.